eser/immunity/README.md

 Compared to its alternatives, immunity only provides utility functions instead of delivering new data types/structures as a solution.

-Additionally, as a library, Immunity is completely tree-shanking-friendly.
+Additionally, as a library, Immunity is completely tree-shaking-friendly.
 Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole Immunity package.

 ## Quick start